OSeMOSYS/otoole/docs/examples.rst

 Objective
 ~~~~~~~~~

 Use a folder of CSV data to build and solve an OSeMOSYS model with CBC.
-Generate the full
+Generate
-suite of results and visualize the referecne energy system.
+the full suite of OSeMOSYS results.

 Step One: ``otoole`` Convert
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~